 "I know Chad wouldn't have wanted us to stop," he told The Hollywood Reporter in March 2021.
 "He was somebody who was so about the collective.
 Black Panther, that was his movie.
 He was hired to play that role before anybody else was even thought of, before I was hired, before any of the actresses were hired."

-Lupita Nyong'o, who played Nakia in the first film, agreed with the director.
+Lupita Nyong'o, who played Nakia in the first film and will reprise the role for the November 2022 film, agreed with the director.
 "It's gonna be different, of course, without our king to go back into that world, but I know that all of us are dedicated to reimagining or carrying on his legacy in this new Black Panther," the Oscar winner said during a March 2021 appearance on Good Morning America.
 "And Ryan Coogler has some really, really exciting ideas that I look forward to bringing to life with the rest of the family."

 Keep scrolling for everything we know about Black Panther: Wakanda Forever: